ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 ![](/assets/png/data-centric/transfer_learning_setup.png){:width="540px"}
 <br />
-**Figure:** A typical transfer learning setup.
-"Knowledge" can be in the form of learned weights, feature representations, or a feature map.
+**Figure:** A typical transfer learning setup. *Knowledge* can be in the form of learned weights or feature representations among others.
 {: style="text-align: center;"}

 One of the most common applications of transfer learning is to take a